Some of the links on this site are affiliate links.

 Most deals on the platform are structured as limited partnerships.
 As a result, Harvest Returns will issue a K-1 to all investors detailing their tax consequences.

-In general, investors pay ordinary income tax on any income received from the investment and receive capital gains treatment on gains from the sale of property.
+In general, investors pay ordinary income tax on any income received from the investment and receive capital gains treatment on gains from the sale of the property.

 There will be different tax consequences based on whether the deal involves debt or equity.